imigueldiaz/firefox-quick-abstract/README.md

 ### License
 This project is open-source and available under the MIT License.
 Feel free to use, modify, and distribute the code as you see fit.

+### Thanks to
+- [Perplexity AI](https://www.perplexity.ai/) for providing the AI API used in this extension.
+- [Mozilla](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons) for the extensive documentation and resources on developing Firefox extensions.
+- [DOMPurify](https://github.com/cure53/DOMPurify) by @Cure53 for the HTML sanitization library used in the extension.